Ana Gabriel: Career

 Gabriel released another live album in 1998, En la Plaza de Toros México, a 30-track boxed set.
-That same year she traveled to Miami to work with the renowned producer Emilio Estefan, Jr., on her 1999 album Soy Como Soy.
+That same year she traveled to Miami to work with the producer Emilio Estefan, Jr., on her 1999 album Soy Como Soy.
 The result was a pop-influenced ranchera album that went gold in the Latin music market and helped Gabriel win the Ritmo Latino Music Award for Female Pop Artist of the Year in 2000.

 With the release of Eternamente in 2000, Gabriel returned to mariachi love ballads, using only guitar as accompaniment.
 That same year she also appeared with other Mexican music icons in an Independence Day television special called Viva Mexico, a celebration of Mexican music and history.
 In 2001 Gabriel released Huelo a Soledad, once again balancing the traditional sounds of Eternamente with sophisticated pop songs, a cappella numbers, and dance tracks.

 In 2002, Gabriel's platinum-selling album Sagitario was released.
 In that same year, she won the Billboard Latin Music Estrella Award in recognition of her contribution to the Latin music industry, performed at a tribute concert for Vicente Fernandez sponsored by the Latin Music Awards, and participated in the ninth annual Las Cruces International Mariachi Concert and Festival in New Mexico.
 In December of that year, she was scheduled to perform at the eleventh annual Christmas Mariachi Festival in Phoenix, Arizona, but was denied a work visa and refused entry into the United States.

 In December 2014, singer Ana Gabriel told reporters on TV Azteca's Ventaneando program that in 2015 she would release her new recording project after seven years without releasing an album with unreleased songs.
-She performed at the 2014 Viña del Mar Festival, receiving the award for most popular artist along with the gold and silver seagulls and torches.
+She performed at the 2014 Viña del Mar Festival, receiving the award for most popular artist along with the Golden and Silver Seagull and Torch awards.
 In 2015, she received the Legend Award at the Hispanic Heritage Awards.
 Two years later, she was inducted into the Latin American Songwriters Hall Of Fame.

 In 2017, Gabriel appeared in the multi award-winning documentary film The American Epic Sessions directed by Bernard MacMahon.
 In the film, Gabriel recorded live on the restored first electrical sound recording system from the 1920s.
 She performed Lydia Mendoza's "Mal Hombre" accompanied by a large band featuring Omar Rodríguez-López and Van Dyke Parks.
 Stephen Dalton in The Hollywood Reporter described her performance as "fantastic".